ChengTang62/curb-detection/README.md

 ## Limitations

 - Only one of the two measures can be applied each time on a single case.
-- Boundaries between the projected polygon and the empty space of the retangle-shape image potentially causes the algorithm to produce false positive
+- Boundaries between the projected polygon and the empty space of the retangle-shape image potentially causes the algorithm to produce false positive.
-- Scaling z-axis values linearly causes the side of the curb with less distinct values to be suppressed and not being detected properly; *only selecting one side* of the curb each time is therefore recommended
+- Scaling z-axis values linearly causes the side of the curb with less distinct values to be suppressed and not being detected properly; *only selecting one side* of the curb each time is therefore recommended.
-- The labels (lines) do not pertain any information regarding z-axis
+- The labels (lines) do not pertain any information regarding z-axis.

 ## Future Work

-- Replace image processing in python with C++
+- Replace image processing in python with C++.
 - Merge the two measures in the future to provide one single optimized result for all cases.
-- Project the lines in 2D coordinates back to the point cloud with appropriate z-axis values
+- Project the lines in 2D coordinates back to the point cloud with appropriate z-axis values.
-- Implement better user interface
+- Implement better user interface.